 Recovery programs implemented by the State will incorporate uniform best practices of construction standards for all construction contractors performing work in all relevant jurisdictions.
 Construction contractors will be required to carry required licenses and insurance coverage(s) for all work performed.
 West Virginia will promote high quality, durable and energy efficient construction methods in affected counties.
 All newly constructed buildings must meet locally adopted building codes, standards and ordinances.
-In the absence of locally adopted and enforced building codes, standards and ordinances.
-In the absence of locally adopted building codes that are more restrictive than the state building code the requirements of the State Building Code will apply.
+In the absence of locally adopted and enforced building codes that are more restrictive than the state building code the requirements of the State Building Code will apply.
 Future property damage will be minimized by incorporating resilience standards by requiring that any rebuilding be done according to the best available science for that area with respect to base flood elevations.